JupiterOne/graph-gitlab/docs/jupiterone.md

 ## Requirements

-- JupiterOne requires the a personal access token configured with read access and the API base URL.
+- JupiterOne requires a personal access token configured with read access and the API base URL.
 - You must have permission in JupiterOne to install new integrations.

 ## Setup